 However, the experience I had may not be what some may have expected it to be.
 Did I religiously walk from the start of the trail to the very end?
 No. Did I push myself to get in a certain amount of miles/kilometers per day?
 No. Did I negate my state of being?
 No. I did what felt right at any given moment, knowing that whatever I chose, is the right choice for me.
 I have come to a point in my life to know when things are not in perfect alignment in my life (perfect for me and my flow of being).
 And so amidst the hike’s path, there were times that called me in another direction.
 At one time it was to take shelter and put the hike on pause when it rained for almost the whole first week.
 At another time, it was to honor my body and give it some rest.
 And yet at another time to move into a different creation where I was being called to experience something different altogether.

-So in the end, perhaps we walked two thirds of the actual trail, perhaps less.
+So in the end, perhaps we walked two-thirds of the actual trail, perhaps less.
 I could not care to count the physical distance.
-I only cared about paying attention to how I was feeling in each moment.
+I only cared about paying attention to how I was feeling at each moment.
 Was what I was experiencing joyous and expanding, or gloomy and confining?
-In my world, there is no need to be a martyr, or endure unnecessary suffering, or prove anything to anyone, including ourselves.
-Yes, sometimes we may have “no choice” but to be or do something that can be labelled “unpleasant”, and in those cases it serves us most to make the best of the experience and find inner peace in that moment.
-But more often than not, we have a choice, in fact many choices to move into another direction….to choose a new path.
+In my world, there is no need to be a martyr, or endure unnecessary suffering or prove anything to anyone, including ourselves.
+Yes, sometimes we may have “no choice” but to be or do something that can be labeled “unpleasant”, and in those cases, it serves us most to make the best of the experience and finds inner peace at that moment.
+But more often than not, we have a choice, in fact, many choices to move into another direction….to choose a new path.
 In my world, the joy of living to our personal highest potential and alignment at any given time is what is most valued.

 Whatever It Is….You Can Do IT!